-- 1. if the amount of any of the Capital Returns is less than or equal to the Shareholder's CGT cost base of the Shares they hold, the CGT cost base will be reduced by the amount of the Capital Returns, but it cannot be reduced below nil; - 2. if the Capital Returns are more than the Shareholder's CGT cost base, the CGT cost base will be reduced to nil, and the excess amount of the Capital Returns will be included in the Shareholder's taxable income calculation as a capital gain; and - 3. if applicable, any capital gain can be treated as a discount capital gain where the Shares were purchased by the Shareholder at least 12 months prior to the payment of the Capital Return, and the other requirements of the discount capital gains provisions have been satisfied.
+- 1. if the amount of the Final Capital Return is less than or equal to the Shareholder's CGT cost base of the Shares they hold, the CGT cost base will be reduced by the amount of the Final Capital Return, but it cannot be reduced below nil; - 2. if a Final Capital Return is more than the Shareholder's CGT cost base, the CGT cost base will be reduced to nil, and the excess amount of the Final Capital Return will be included in the Shareholder's taxable income calculation as a capital gain; and - 3. if applicable, any capital gain can be treated as a discount capital gain where the Shares were purchased by the Shareholder at least 12 months prior to the payment of the Final Capital Return, and the other requirements of the discount capital gains provisions have been satisfied.

-The Company and its advisers do not accept any liability or responsibility in respect of any statement concerning the taxation consequences of the Capital Returns or in respect of the taxation consequences themselves.
+The Company and its advisers do not accept any liability or responsibility in respect of any statement concerning the taxation consequences of the Final Capital Return or in respect of the taxation consequences themselves.